rumca-js/Django-link-archive/README_development.md

 The goal is to create personal archive database.
 We require small footprint.
 It should be able to run on SBC, like raspberry PI 5.

-# On web scraping
+# On web crawling

 Please do not make anyone live miserable.
 It was designed to capture information from publicly available data (for example RSS), not to exploit anybody.

-We should not scrape aggressively.
+We should not crawling aggressively.
 Reads intervals should be sane.
 We should be reading robots.txt

-On the other hand some web pages use sofisticated barriers that prevents us from successfuly scraping the web contents.
+On the other hand some web pages use sofisticated barriers that prevents us from successfuly crawling the web contents.

 Most common techniques:
  - Some pages do not display contents, or provide invalid html data.
 You can use different user agent.
 Best results can be obtained if we used chrome user agent